FAUSheppy/potaris-next-gen/site/content/de/posts/qr_code_backup/index.md

 ## The Process
 ### Requirements
-We need a base64-encoder, a QR-encoder, a QR-decoder, an image/PDF conversion tool, a base64-decoder and GPG.
+We need a base64-encoder, a QR-encoder, a QR-decoder, an image/PDF conversion tool and GPG.
 On Debian, this equates to

     apt install coreutils imagemagick zbar-tools gpg qrencode